More treats than tricks in the Halloween forecast

-Right now our forecast model data has the showers ending just after 2 pm.
-That means by 5 pm (The official start time for trick or treating in Fort Wayne), the rain will be over.

-Even without the rain, it will be a rather scary and dark night with mostly cloudy skies shrouding the late afternoon and early evening sunshine.
+Even though the Live Doppler 15 Fury Forecast has some rain for Halloween, if any raindrops are still around for the trick-or-treaters, they are likely to just be in the form of a few sprinkles.
+Such a light rain would not cause any significant impacts to trick-or-treating.

-The sunset for Hallows Eve is at 6:37 pm but without the sunshine, it will be darker during the trick-or-treat hours.
+The sunset for All Hallows’ Eve is at 6:37 pm but, without the sunshine, it will be darker during the trick-or-treat hours.

 We’ll keep you up-to-date with any changes to the forecast as we continue to stir the witches’ brew here at the weather center.